oberling/AVRMIDI-CV/README.md

 * design a circuit
  * check if doubling voltage circuit works better with +-15V
  * some simple transistors for GATE and trigger outputs
+ * convert GATE to TRIGGER (4050) - make it switchable different voltage levels
  * last not least design a PCB layout
 * test on device